Mr-VincentW/PhotoShow/docs/README.md

 ## How to Contribute
 It is gratefully welcomed to help to make **PhotoShow** better!
 However, as it is in refactoring nowadays, updates for functionalities are not encouraged temporarily.
 You may still contribute parsing rules for new websites or maybe some great ideas.

-Another item where help is badly needed is that the UI of **PhotoShow** needs to be translated into more languages so as to help more people in the world.
-The `i18n` files have been well prepared with every item explained in detail.
+Another task where help is badly needed is that the UI of **PhotoShow** needs to be translated into more languages (also including optimising existing language packages) so as to help more people in the world.
+The `i18n` files have already been well prepared with every item explained in detail.
 Are you willing to offer help?

 Thank you all in advance!
 <br />